TheRealRazbi/Stocks-of-Razbia/introduction.md

 Extra Commands:

+- !sell_everything | same as !sell, but on ALL your owned stocks
 - !my shares | displays all the shares you own
 - !my profit | displays you all the profit from all points invested
 - !my points | displays your points [in case the minigame uses a different currency system than streamer's]